fivetran/dbt_quickbooks/README.md

 ## Database Support

-This package has been tested on BigQuery, Snowflake and Redshift.
+This package has been tested on BigQuery, Snowflake, Redshift, and Postgres.

 ## Resources: